Study programme

 - Participation in a masterclass taught by a prominent visiting scholar (i.e. an outstanding senior social scientist from abroad).

-- Participation in elective courses of other Master’s programmes at Utrecht University or internships, which will allow you to meet other researchers and gain a more diverse set of insights, possibly from other disciplines.
+- Participation in elective courses of other Master’s programmes at Utrecht University or other universities, or internships, which will allow you to meet other researchers and gain a more diverse set of insights, possibly from other disciplines.

 Format of the courses